krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2023.12.13    - version 4.1.0 =
+* Feature       - Add support for Post Purchase Upsell to allow customers to add products to the order on the thankyou page.
+* Feature       - Add support for Danish B2B Merchant IDs.
+* Feature       - Adds support for Walley Part Payment Widget on the cart and product pages in WooCommerce.
+* Fix           - Fixed an issue causing customers to see a error page when placing an order with only virtual and downloadable products.
+* Fix           - Fixed several PHP notices from PHP version 8.2.

 = 2023.11.21    - version 4.0.9 =
 * Enhancement   - Ensures logging of any error messages generated during the checkout process.
 * Enhancement   - Adds a timeout to the order placement to prevent the checkout from locking.